-- risk assessment
+- > risk assessment

 - working in partnership

 - staff training

 - IT policies

 Schools are expected to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
 This means being able to demonstrate both a general understanding of the risks affecting children and young people in the area and a specific understanding of how to identify individual children who may be at risk of radicalisation and what to do to support them.
 Schools and colleges should have clear procedures in place for protecting children at risk of radicalisation.
-It is not necessary for schools and colleges to have distinct policies on implementing the

 It is not necessary for schools and colleges to have distinct policies on implementing the Prevent duty.
 The Prevent duty builds on existing local partnership arrangements.
 For example, governing bodies and proprietors of all schools should ensure that their safeguarding arrangements take into account the policies and procedures of Local Safeguarding Children Partnerships (LSCPs).

-Alison Burnett is the link for Wirral & Liverpool - Alison.Burnett@liverpool.gov.uk and all assessments are to be carried out via Operation Dovetail and the Referral route via Integrated Front Door.
-Designated safeguarding leads and other senior leaders should familiarise themselves with the revised Prevent duty quidance: for England and Wales.
+The Single Point Contact for Sefton, Wirral & St Helens is Claire Wright, Claire.Wright@liverpool.gov.uk.
+All assessments are to be carried via Integrated Front Door.
+Designated safeguarding leads and other senior leaders should familiarise themselves with the revised Prevent duty guidance: for England and Wales.